All Episodes

 We'll be back with your calls after this.

-Now, would you lend somebody money for let's say to buy a 200,000, would you give them a $200,000 mortgage?
+Now, would you lend somebody money for, let's say, to buy a $200,000, would you give them a $200,000 mortgage?

-The person wouldn't show any evidence of a job, had no down payment, and was making uh what they call liar loans.
+The person wouldn't show any evidence of a job, had no down payment, and was making what they call liar loans.

 Under the free market, that person would not have gotten a loan.

-But if you have something like the community reinvestment act intimidating you saying, look, uh, Mr. President of the bank, you're not going to be able to open a branch bank, you're not going to be able to merge unless you show us that you've made loans to irresponsible people.
+But if you have something like the Community Reinvestment Act intimidating you, saying, look, Mr. President of the bank, you're not going to be able to open a branch bank.

 Then you would have incentive to do so.